Kapendev/parin/TOUR.md

 - `parin.engine`: Engine functionality
 - `parin.types`: Common engine types
 - `parin.ui`: UI library (WIP)
+- `parin.addons`: Extras like microui
+- `parin.backend`: Backend functionality
+- `parin.bindings`: Bindings like Emscripten
+- `parin.joka`: Joka library

-The `parin.engine` and `parin.types` modules are the only mandatory ones for creating a game.
+The `parin.engine`, `parin.types` modules are the only mandatory ones for creating a game.
-They are referred to as the core modules.
 All other modules are optional and can be included as needed.
-The `import parin` statement in the first example is a convenience import that includes all modules in the above list.
+The `import parin` statement in the first example is a convenience import that includes `parin.engine`, `parin.types`, and `parin.ui`.

 > [!NOTE]
-> The core modules are the most stable ones.
+> The `parin.engine` and `parin.types` modules are the most stable ones.
 Other modules may change as the engine grows.

 ## Input

-Parin provides a set of input functions.
+Parin provides a set of input functions and types.
 These include:

 ```d
 /// Returns the current mouse position on the window.